unoplatform/workshops/tube-player/modules/03-Connect-UI-with-mock-data/README.md

 ## Add mock data service

-In the *Business* folder, add a class named *YoutubeServiceMockData.cs*, and replace its content with the following:
+In the *Services* folder, add a class named *YoutubeServiceMockData.cs*, and replace its content with the following:

 <details>
     <summary><i>YoutubeServiceMockData.cs</i> code contents (collapsed for brevity)</summary>